fruition-partners/filesync/README.md

 - [ ] notifications play sounds, show more info, are clickable etc.

 ## Changes

+* 2015-03-16
+ * added conflict management!
+Now it's impossible to overwrite server records that would result in data loss!

 * 2015-03-14
  * Update readme and add road map.
 Encourage contribution!